pdk/gosh/README.md

 ## assignment

-There is only 1 assignment operator.
+The standard assignment operator is `:=`.

     x := 1

+An assignment is an expression, so this is valid:

     x := y := z := 1

-Since the value of an assignment expression is the value, assignment can be chained.

-There are also increment/decrement operators:
+There is also the accumulator operator:

-    x++
-    x--
+    x += 1
+    y += -1
+    s += " moar"

+And the nil-assignment:

+    v ?= 42

-These are only postfix.
-The value of the expression is the value after the operation.
+This is a conditional assignment.
+Only if the current value of the variable is `nil` will the value be assigned.

-    x := 0
-    y := x++    # y has the value 1

 ## lists